ahoymrag/ahoymrag.github.io/seaM/screenplay/main.md

 _Dallas_ and _Mac_ sit down on their couch for dinner.
 Tension lingers, and they eat quietly.
 The distant sounds of the night mix with the clatter of utensils, adding to the growing sense of unease.

 On the TV is the _WEATHERMAN_ - talking about how some hurricane quickly making headway along the southern coast, and how it is hurricane season.
 He urges viewers to be on the lookout.

+--

+*** Scene to update

+Dallas after dinner tells Mac he's going to go upstair- Mac follows him up and goes into the little attic - Dallas is building lots of little bird feeders - he sands and shaves them down and puts them on the internet

+***

+---

 **FADE OUT.**